Texas shooter Mauricio Garcia’s alleged soical media posts reveal Nazi images

 The profile on the Russian-based platform ok.ru also includes more than two dozen photos of the Texas mall and surrounding areas, including Google location information that shows when the mall is at its busiest.
 It was posted in the days leading up to the attack.

-The profile allegedly belongs to Mauricio Garcia, the 33-year-old who was fatally shot by police after he fired an AR-style rifle at the outlet mall, killing eight and injuring seven others.
+The profile appears to belong to Mauricio Garcia, the 33-year-old who was fatally shot by police after he fired an AR-style rifle at the outlet mall, killing eight and injuring seven others.

+Law enforcement officials have not publicly disclosed or suggested a motive behind the mass shooting.
+Hank Sibley, regional director of the Texas Department of Public Safety, told reporters on 9 May that Garcia had a “neo-Nazi ideation”.

 Photos on the profile also include dumped-out boxes of ammunition, posted at the same time with images outside the mall.
 The profile had appeared to telegraph preparations for violence for years; a photo of a written diary entry in a spiral-bound notebook from 2019 details a dream about racist violence.